 How is droperidol given?

-Droperidol is injected into a muscle, or is given as an injection through a needle placed into a muscle or a vein.
+Droperidol is injected into a muscle, or is given as an infusion into a vein.
 You will receive this injection in a clinic or hospital setting prior to and/or during your surgery or medical procedure.

 What happens if I miss a dose?